sylhare/sylhare.github.io/_posts/2022/2022-10-11-Graphql-and-federation.md

 ## Conclusion

 You should have a better understanding of the concept of federation within a GraphQL APIs ecosystem.
-It becomes increasingly interesting to use federation with distributed team working on their own microservices.
+It becomes increasingly interesting to use federation with distributed teams working on their own microservices.
-Using the Gateway you can scale effectively your company API as a whole.
+Using the Gateway you can effectively scale your company API as a whole.

 You can create your own gateway implementing `@apollo/gateway` or use the pre-compiled [Apollo Router] in Rust by the Apollo team.

-And for advanced usage you can add checks of your schema with [rover] to make sure they are valid and apply some recommended [best practices] to deploy and mange your federated schema.
+And for advanced usage, you can add checks of your schema with [rover] to make sure they are valid and apply some recommended [best practices] to deploy and mange your federated schema.

 [federation]: https://www.apollographql.com/docs/federation/